 Affordable housing, improving public education, community resiliency planning, as well as many other issues, demand that local policymakers understand how all community members—not just the ones who always show up to public meetings—are affected, how they prioritize it, and what tradeoffs they are, or aren’t, willing to accept in addressing it.
 We can add what we’ve learned from the Connecting to Congress initiative to the wealth of examples of excellent in-person deliberative engagement in local communities, as well as a few standout examples of online deliberations on local issues, like the Every Voice Engaged deliberations using the Common Ground for Action platform on a school redistricting issue.
 Most importantly, though, we can help local governments identify and even develop independent, non-partisan resources in their own communities that can provide them the capacity for this kind of engagement.

-We’ve begun conversations with the National Coalition of State Legislators, and look forward to reaching out to the U.S. Conference of Mayors and other local government organizations over the next few months, hoping to share what we have learned so far about deliberative constituent engagement and hearing more about the specific needs of different local government organizational structures and places.
+We’ve begun conversations with the National Conference of State Legislators, and look forward to reaching out to the U.S. Conference of Mayors and other local government organizations over the next few months, hoping to share what we have learned so far about deliberative constituent engagement and hearing more about the specific needs of different local government organizational structures and places.
 We can’t wait to get started, and would love to have collaborations ready to launch mid-2020.
 We would particularly love to work in communities where we have already begun to build relationships with the member of Congress, to see what could happen if this approach was adopted for dealing with a problem from the grassroots all the way up.
 If this sounds like something you’re interested in, please feel free to get in touch!